jniemann66/code-task/flight-search/README.md

 Once the results are displayed, the user can select their desired flight, which takes them to confirmation page for a mock approval process.

 Bootstrap is used to make the page responsive and to provide validation feedback (red / green borders) for the input fields

+A sort facility is also included.
+Results can be sorted by Airline, Departure Time, Flight Duration, or Price (default).

+The sort may also be ascending (default) or descending.
+The sort order can be changed as many times as desired for up to 5-minutes after

+the last search results were obtained, after which the results are considered to have expired, and a full search will be triggered on subsequent sort operations.

 ##Coding and methodology